-It is possible to the use the SETPRINTPARAM command if you can select the Set Print Parameter action (available with product levels Pro and Enterprise).
+It is possible to the use the SETPRINTPARAM command if you can select the Set Print Parameter action.

 NiceLabel Commands Specification COMMENT

 When developing a command file, it is good practice to document your commands.
 This helps you decode what the script really does when you look at the code after some time.
 Use semicolon (;) at the beginning of the line.
 Everything following the semicolon is treated as comment and does not get processed.